Faith’s steam flew faster than Jay could clamber. Soon Jay lost sight of her, but he continued to trudge up the slopes.

 “No, it’s me.
 Jay.”
 He rubbed his stiff neck.
 “Are you awake?
 Can you see me?”

-She buried her face in the couch corner.
+She buried her face in the couch.
 “I’m flying through time.”

-“My centipede had more space than time,” said Jay, “but I’m back, here and now.
+“My centipede had more space in it than time,” said Jay, “but I’m back, here and now.
 Did Dan and Beatrice leave somewhere?”

 “BeatBax?”
 Faith snuggled a cushion.
 “Beatrice…”

 Jay gave up.
 His throat was too raw to carry a one-sided conversation.
 He reached—with considerable effort—for the glasses of orange-juice to drink their last drops.
 The citrus only tickled his esophagus.

 The apartment-door opened.
 Dan entered pale, shaking, and teary-eyed.
 He leaned on the kitchenette counter and yelped when he saw Jay was cognizant.
 “You’re awake!”

 Dan closed the kitchenette window-blinds.
 He doubled over the sink like he would vomit.

 “Do you have more orange-juice?” asked Jay.
 “My throat itches.”